TheChiefMeat/Chiefs-Big-List-Of-Games-For-Streamers/README.md

 Below is a list of games I've found to be good for streamers.

-Please note that "Multi-Player" doesn't nessesarily mean Online Multi-Player.
+Please note that "Multi-Player" doesn't nessesarily mean Online Multi-Player, but does in the vast majority of cases.

 |Game|Single-Player|Multi-Player|
 | ------------- |:-------------:|:-----:|